PlanQK/planqk-platform-docs/src/tutorials/cookbook-java.md

-# PlanQK Cookbook for Java
+# Automate PlanQK using Java

-The PlanQK Cookbook for Java contains general instructions and recipes on how to programmatically perform certain tasks within the PlanQK Platform.
+This cookbook for Java contains general instructions and recipes on how to programmatically perform certain tasks within the PlanQK Platform.
 The instructions are written as step-by-step guides on which you can follow like a usual tutorial.

 ::: tip NOTE